kili-technology/kili-python-sdk/docs/sdk/tutorials/finetuning_dinov2.md

 In this section, we will create a project from scratch with existing labels on Kili.

-If you want to use your own project, you can simply skip this section and replace the `project_id` variable by yours.
+If you want to use your own project, you can simply skip this section and replace the `project_id` variable by your own project ID.

 ### Download assets & create project

-For this tutorial, we will use the real life industrial dataset of casting product dataset from Kaggle.
-You can download it [here](https://www.kaggle.com/datasets/ravirajsinh45/real-life-industrial-dataset-of-casting-product).
+For this tutorial, we will use a real-life image dataset of products created through the process of casting from Kaggle.
+You can download it from [here](https://www.kaggle.com/datasets/ravirajsinh45/real-life-industrial-dataset-of-casting-product).

-We will use the Kaggle API to download the dataset directly from the notebook.
+We will use the Kaggle API to download the dataset.

 ```python